panashe-madzivire/Remuneration-management-roles-by-gender/README.md

 ## File description
 The code is available in the MySQL file `Employees-management.sql` and the .csv files for use in Tableau Public software are:
+- `gender-breakdown.csv`,
+- `manager-gender.csv`,
-`gender-breakdown.csv`, `manager-gender.csv`, `salaries.csv` and `dept-salaries.csv`.
+- `salaries.csv` and
+- `dept-salaries.csv`.

--The data Visualisation is available [here](https://public.tableau.com/app/profile/panashe4489/viz/Remuneration-management-roles-by-gender/Dashboard1)
+- The data Visualisation is available [here](https://public.tableau.com/app/profile/panashe4489/viz/Remuneration-management-roles-by-gender/Dashboard1)